 Roundworm Life Cycle

-The parasites grow into one to 7-inch-long adult worms.
-Mature females can lay 200,000 hard-shelled eggs in a single day, which pass with the stool and can live in the environment for months to years.
+The parasites grow into one to 13-inch-long adult worms.
+Mature females can lay 200,000 eggs in a single day, which pass with the stool and can live in the environment for months to years.
 Eggs hatch into infectious larvae, completing the cycle.

-Older dogs that swallow infectious larvae are more resistant to the worms, and their immune system tends to arrest the worm's development.
+Older dogs that swallow infectious larvae are more resistant to the worms.
+Their immune system tends to arrest the worm's development.
 Such larvae simply stop developing and remain wherever they happen to alight.
-In other words, they can lodge in the pet's muscles, kidneys, brain, or even the eyes.
+In other words, they can lodge in various places in their body's like the pet's muscles, kidneys, brain, or even the eyes.

-But when a female dog becomes pregnant, the same hormones that promote the unborn puppies' development also stimulate the worms to grow.
+But during the period around the birth of a litter, the immunity of the female dog to infection is partially suppressed.
 Immature roundworms begin again to migrate and typically cross into the placenta or the mammary glands to infect the puppies before or shortly after birth.

 Roundworm Symptoms and Complications

-Roundworms are rarely life-threatening, but massive infestations may cause intestinal damage, or rarely bowel obstruction or even rupture.
-More commonly, roundworms interfere with absorption of puppy food.
+Roundworms are rarely life-threatening, but massive infestations may cause intestinal damage and, rarely, cause a bowel obstruction or rupture.
+More commonly, roundworms interfere with the absorption of puppy food.
 The adult worms live in your dog's intestinal tract where they eat the partially digested food meant for your dog.
 This can lead to malnourishment in a small puppy, and your dog may show weakness, weight loss, and reduced growth.

 Veterinarians usually prescribe medication for roundworms as a matter of course.
 These treatments are considered safe even in quite young puppies.
-Many heartworm preventatives also protect against roundworms, since heartworm is a kind of nematode as well.
+Many heartworm preventatives also protect against roundworms.
 This is important because roundworms can also affect children.

 Children at Risk of Roundworms

-Children may be at risk for infection with Toxocara canis, primarily from accidentally ingesting infectious stages of the worm.
+Children may be at risk for infection with T. canis, primarily from accidentally ingesting infectious stages of the worm.
 This most commonly occurs when the kids taste or eat contaminated dirt.

 Preventing the Spread of Roundworms